sorkinl/MultiplayerSnakeGame-Java/README.md

-## Introduction/Overview
+## Overview/Purpose

 The goal of the project was to make a snake game that would allow for 2 people to play together through a server written in Java and from 2 different host machines.
 Simple web page was modified and written in HTML/CSS/JS to make use of WebSocket.
-The server application is written in Java and communicates with web page using web socket.
+The server application is written in Java and communicates with web page through the WebSocket protocol implemented from scratch using Java `ServerSocket` class for TCP connection.

 ## System Architecture